liamholland/fyp-code/README.md

 -g [generator]    set the generator
                     sets the graph generator function to use there are currently two different types of graphs you can use
-                    r: random graph; a graph where each edge has a p% chance of existing (default)
+                    r: random graph; each edge has a p% chance of existing (default)
                       options:
                         -p [float]      probability (as a floating point number between 0 and 1) probability that each edge of the graph exists